Gayniggers from Outer Space: Reception

+The film was first screened at the NatFilm Festival in Copenhagen on 23 February 1993, and was screened at the Stockholm Queer Film Festival in 2006.

-The film has been described as a "queer-interest Dutch [sic] B movie in the hyper-transgressive tradition of John Waters", and is said to have appealed to an audience of "nerdy white boys" who liked the concept of blaxploitation.
-The film was used in a recruiting campaign by the Internet troll group Gay Nigger Association of America in the 2000s.
+In the 2019 book It Came from Something Awful, Dale Beran described the film as a "queer-interest Dutch [sic] B movie in the hyper-transgressive tradition of John Waters" that appealed to an audience of "nerdy white boys" who liked the concept of blaxploitation.
+The film was used in a recruiting campaign by the internet troll group Gay Nigger Association of America in the 2000s, who took their name from the film.

-Cultural references
+In 2024 an internet meme relating to the movie gained popularity, where people would convince others to search the phrase "what space movie came out in 1992" or "space movie 1992."
+This would return results of the movie's IMDb & Wikipedia pages.
+The shock value of the title is the main purpose of the meme, not the contents of the movie.

+Production

 The film begins in black-and-white and later turns to color, in a way similar to The Wizard of Oz.
 According to director Morten Lindberg, this was a "dramatic special effect" to illustrate "the world being freed from vicious women".